Chaitalykundu/Web-Development/01-HTML/1-Basics/12-File-Paths/theory.md

 - An absolute file path specify the **complete location** of a file in a system, starting from the root directory.

+- It contains the entire address from the protocol (HTTPS) to the domain name (`www.example.com`) and includes the location within your website in your folder system (`/foldernameA or /foldernameB`) names within the URL.

 &nbsp;

 ## Example